LingoQ: Bridging the Gap between EFL Learning and Work through AI-Generated Work-Related Quizzes: Discussion

 \section{Discussion}

-Our results highlight how \sysname{} bridges two familiar practices—using AI tools at work for English-related tasks and studying English on smartphones—by turning routine queries into learning activities that are directly connected to workers’ tasks and that strengthen their self-efficacy.
+Our results highlight how \sysname{} bridges two familiar practices---using AI tools at work for English-related tasks and studying English on smartphones—by turning routine queries into learning activities that are directly connected to workers’ tasks and that strengthen their self-efficacy.
+These findings inform design implications for work-integrated language learning systems that respect workers' boundaries and ethical considerations.